 In a New York probate proceeding, objections to a will’s validity often begin with a challenge to due execution.
 At its core, due execution asks whether the will‑signing ceremony complied with the formal requirements imposed by statute.

-As a threshold matter, New York law places the burden of proof squarely on the proponent of the will.
-That allocation of burden applies in every probate case, regardless of whether the will appears facially regular or professionally prepared.
+This burden applies in every probate case, regardless of whether the will appears facially regular or professionally prepared.

 🔑 This post is for paying subscribers only